 Country information for Spain - Systems of support and specialist provision

-- Learners with special educational needs, associated physical, intellectual or sensory disability, severe communication and language disorders, or serious behavioural disorder
+- Learners with special educational needs, associated physical, intellectual or sensory disability, severe communication and language disorders, or serious behavioural disorders

 Learners with special educational needs

-Learners with special educational needs refers to those who require certain support and specific educational attention due to disability or serious behavioural disorders, either for a period or throughout their schooling.
+Learners with special educational needs (SEN) refers to those who require certain support and specific educational attention due to disability or serious communication and language or behavioural disorders, either for a period or throughout their schooling.
 These learners face barriers that limit their access, presence, participation or learning.
 Public administrations will give learners the necessary support from the beginning of their schooling or as soon as they are identified.

-These pupils require specialised support in accordance with non-discrimination and educational normalisation principles, with the purpose of achieving their inclusion.
-These pupils are schooled in accordance with their characteristics, either integrating them in mainstream groups, in specialised classrooms within mainstream schools, or in special schools, depending on the form determined by the professional teams, taking into account their parents’ and teachers’ opinions.
-The curriculum foresees many possibilities to adjust to these differences so that learners may overcome any difficulties encountered.
-However, throughout their school career and, perhaps to a greater extent, during stages in which studies become progressively more complex, there will be certain learners who, for very different reasons, find it more difficult to reach the objectives and contents laid down for everyone in the common curriculum.
-These learners will consequently need another type of more specific adjustments.
+These learners require specialised support in accordance with non-discrimination and educational normalisation principles, with the purpose of achieving their inclusion.
+They are schooled in accordance with their characteristics.
+This may be through integration in mainstream groups, in specialised classrooms within mainstream schools, or in special schools, depending on the form determined by the professional teams, and taking into account their parents’ opinions.
+The curriculum allows many options to adjust to these differences so that learners may overcome any difficulties encountered.
+However, throughout their school career and, perhaps to a greater extent, during stages in which studies become progressively more complex, certain learners will, for very different reasons, find it more difficult to reach the objectives and contents laid down in the common curriculum.
+These learners will consequently need more specific adjustments.

-Curricular adaptations are made for one specific pupil.
-When the learner has special educational needs that, in view of their permanent nature, source or type, require modification of central features of the curriculum followed by the majority of the learners of that age, significant curricular adaptations may be carried out.
-The application of these extraordinary measures involves the change of contents, objectives and assessment criteria of the mainstream curriculum.
-The necessary point of departure for such measures is a previous psycho-pedagogical assessment (performed by the specialised guidance services) and an on-going follow-up that allows the learner access to the standardised curriculum whenever possible.
+Curricular adaptations are made on an individual basis.
+If the learner’s SEN requires it, the mainstream curriculum may be significantly modified and adapted.
+Applying these extraordinary measures involves changing the contents, objectives and assessment criteria of the mainstream curriculum.
+The necessary point of departure for such measures is a previous psycho-pedagogical assessment (performed by the specialised guidance services) and an on-going follow-up that allows the learner to access the mainstream curriculum whenever possible.

 Learners with SEN can attend both special education and mainstream schools.
-Schooling should preferably be provided in mainstream schools, adapting such programmes to each learner’s capacities.
+Schooling should preferably be provided in mainstream schools, adapting programmes to each learner’s capacities.
 Schooling in special education centres may be extended until the age of 21, but only takes place when the learner’s needs require very specialised attention that cannot be provided in a mainstream school.

-Hence, in mainstream infant education, primary education and secondary education, these pupils are enrolled as part of the mainstream pupil body.
-These schools should adapt the physical and material conditions to the needs of the pupils enrolled there, have the necessary resources available (special teachers, qualified professionals, etc.) and must likewise take the pedagogical, organisational and operational measures for accommodating pupils with special educational needs within their programmes.
-Furthermore, all the autonomous communities consider the possibility of appointing preferred centres for the enrolment of pupils with specific special educational needs, who may require a particular type of environment or a professional specialisation difficult to find in many places.
-In this way, suitable educational attention may be guaranteed for such pupils.
+Hence, in mainstream pre-primary, primary and secondary education, learners with SEN are enrolled as part of the mainstream learner body.
+These schools should adapt the physical and material conditions to the needs of their enrolled learners and have the necessary resources available (special teachers, qualified professionals, etc.).
+They must also take the pedagogical, organisational and operational steps to accommodate learners with SEN in their programmes.
+Furthermore, all the autonomous communities consider the possibility of appointing preferred centres for enrolling learners with specific SEN, who may require a particular type of environment or a professional specialisation which is difficult to find in many places.
+In this way, suitable educational attention may be guaranteed for such learners.